 - Peel and thinly slice apples with a mandoline or sharp knife.
 You may also core them, if you prefer.
 I only pushed the seeds out of the slices.

-- In a shallow saucepan bring 2 cups of water and 3/4 cups of sugar to a boil.
+- In a shallow saucepan bring 2 cups of water and ¾ cups of sugar to a boil.
+Optionally add cinnamon or other spices here.
 Slide in a few apple slices at a time and boil until they start looking translucent.

-- Pat slices dry with a clean towel or paper towel and place on a baking sheet.
-You may line the sheet, but the drying process might take longer then.
+- Then remove the slices with tongs, drain off, and pat dry with a clean towel or paper towel.
+Then place on a baking sheet.
+You may line the sheet with parchment paper, but the drying process might take longer then.